yokawasa/yokawasa.github.io/_posts/2020-06-16-my-old-collage-roommate.md

 - event
 ---

-A scene at wedding ceremony of my old collage roommate.
+A scene at wedding ceremony of my old collage roommate

 Jan 18, 2020 at Brooklyn NY

 ![]({{ site.url }}/assets/20200616-my-old-collage-roommate.jpg)